mamontov-cpp/saddy-graphics-engine-2d/README.md

   * Windows, using MinGW (x86/x64)
   * Linux, using makefiles (x86/x64)

-However, we cannot provide binary builds for all of those platforms, only guarantee, that built source will work.

 ## Run into a problem?
 Don't know where to start?

 You can write directly to maintainer in Twitter